 - Conduct Multiple Conversations – Plot concurrent buying journeys for buying committee personas, including which assets each Buying Center Persona will be offered – and how.

 - Play Together Nicely – Orchestrate cross-functional sales plays between Marketing, Inside Sales and Field Sales.

 Lesson 1: Identify Your Ideal Customer

-To arrive at your ICP, consider your company’s best clients: attributes such as industry, size, location, current, and future profitability.
+To arrive at your ICP, consider your company’s best clients: attributes such as industry, size, location, and profitability.
 Knowing which are the easiest and best to sell to is a must, as well.